stchang/racket/racket/collects/lazyinf/README.md

 Examples from ESOP2013 paper, in `examples-esop2013` directory:

-### Run these files to see effects of different amounts of laziness:
+### Run these files to see the effect of different amounts of laziness:

 * `nqueens-strict.rkt`: slow